Skip links

 Alternatives to CIPD

-• Studying for a Human Resource Management Degree
+• Studying for a Human Resource management degree

-• Entering a HR Graduate Scheme
+• Entering a HR graduate scheme

-• Completing a HR Apprenticeships
+• Completing a HR apprenticeships

-• Undertaking HR Work Experience and Volunteering.
+• Undertaking HR work wxperience and Volunteering.

-However, these alternatives often take longer to complete than the CIPD Level 3 course and won’t give you the same advantage when you want to take the next step in your HR career path.
+However, these alternatives often take longer to complete than the beginner-friendly CIPD Level 3 course and won’t give you the same advantage when you want to take the next step in your HR career path.

 Tips for progressing in your HR role

-If you’re already in a junior HR role, you may be focussing on progression to a middle-management role such as HR Advisor or HR Manager or your ambition may be to progress to senior roles such as HR Director, Senior HR Consultant, or HR Business Partner.
+If you’re already in a junior HR role, you may be focussing on progression to a middle-management role such as HR Advisor or HR Manager.

 2. Renew your CIPD membership